A History of Potto Station

 Margaret Wall - Daughter - 21 - Born Hutton Rudby

 Elizabeth Wall - Daughter - 20 - Born Hutton Rudby

 John Wall - Son - 13 - Born Potto

-Thomas Walls (son of John Walls, Grandson of Thomas Walls) was acting Station Master in 1908 following the death of his father.
+Thomas Henry Walls (son of John Walls, Grandson of Thomas Walls) was acting Station Master in 1908 following his father's ill health.